fcrozatier/f-stack/packages/functorial/README.md

 ## Examples

-Here are a few raw examples showcasing some of the basic Functorial features.
+Here are a few examples showcasing some basic features.
 You can also have a look at the [Playground](../../playground/README.md) for real life examples and usage with Reflow.

 ### Reactive objects

 Create a reactive state with `reactive`.
 Listen to its updates with `listen`.

+> [!TIP]
-> [TIP!]
-You can create a reactive array, Map or Set by directly wrapping them
+> You can create a reactive array, `Map` or `Set` by directly wrapping them like
-> like `reactive([])` or `reactive(new Map())`.
-With functorial reactivity we
-> can reflect operations directly, with the `listen` callback being the source
+> `reactive([])` or `reactive(new Map())`.
+The `listen` callback being the
-> of truth for the DOM synchronisation logic.
-So we don't need to reimplement
+> source of truth for the DOM synchronisation logic, we don't have to
-> every data structure with a reactive variant
+> reimplement every data structure as a reactive variant.
+This is a key
+> difference with Signals.

 ```ts
 import { listen, reactive } from "@f-stack/functorial";